tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

 ## Directory structure
 ```
 queries_v2
 ¦   gsql_batch.sh          # for running gsql files in batch
 ¦   compare_result.py      # for parsing and compare results
 ¦
-+---queries_v1/queries
++---queries                # queries with linear per pattern
++---queries_v1             # queries based on old version
 ¦   ¦   is[1-7].gsql       # all IS queries are non-distributed query
 ¦   ¦   ic[2-4,6-14].gsql  # some IC queries are distributed
-¦   ¦   bi[1-25].gsql        # all BI queries are distributed query, otherwise too slow
+¦   ¦   bi[1-25].gsql      # all BI queries except BI25,BI17 are distributed query
 ¦   ¦
+¦   +---SF100
-¦   +---SF100/SF10000  # Schema for SF 100 and 10000 are a little different.
+¦   +---SF10000        # Schema for SF 100 and 10000 are a little different.
 ¦       ¦   ic1.gsql   # Compared to SF100, SF10000 removes email and language in Person vertex
 ¦       ¦   ic5.gsql   # Compared to SF100, SF10000 changes joinDate to creationDate in WORK_AT edge
 ¦
-+---result             # Gold answer from previous run
++---result             # Parsed results from previous runs (validated)
 ¦       SF10000
 ¦       SF100
 +---seed               # seed for queries
     ¦   seed_SF10000.txt
     ¦   seed_SF100.txt